-Didactic classes are held online and exams and special lab assignments are at the Georgia College Macon Graduate Center.
-The specific information regarding the course is found in the Graduate Catalog.
-For specific information you may call the Graduate Center at 478.752.4278.
+Didactic classes are held online and exams and special lab assignments are at the Milledgeville, Ga.
+Campus of GCSU or at the Navicent /Baldwin Simulation Center.
+The specific information regarding courses is found in the Graduate Catalog.
+For specific information you may call GCSU School of Nursing at 478-445-1076.